COMPSCI331-2021/lab-jpa/README.md

 ----------
 The purpose of this lab is to reinforce and build upon the lecture material concerning Jackson and JPA / Hibernate.

-Begin by forking this repository, then cloning your fork onto your local machine.

-Begin by forking this repository, then cloning your fork onto your local machine.
+As with previous labs, you must first join a "group" on Canvas and then set up your Github teams.

 Exercise One - Build the JAX-RS Parolee project
 ----------
-Project `lab-jpa-parolee` is a complete project that implements the Parolee Web service introduced in lectures.
+Project `lab-jpa-parolee` is a complete project that implements the Parolee Web service introducted in the previous lab.
 It includes a domain model, a DTO (data transmission object) class for `Parolee`, and makes use of the Jackson framework for converting between Java objects and JSON.
 The project is a multi-module project comprising two modules:

 - `lab-jpa-parolee-domain-model`.
 This module implements the Parolee domain model.
 It also provides converters (subclasses of `StdSerializer` and `StdDeserializer`) for marshalling and unmarshalling instances of the `java.time` classes.